Joe Z. Tsien: Recognition

+Tsien's work on the creation of smart mouse was also selected for TIME magazine cover story in 1999 as well as New York Times's Scientist At Work section story.

 Popular science

-Tsien has contributed articles to Scientific American in the areas of neuroscience of memory enhancement and memory decoding.
+Due to his breakthrough in discoveries of brain mechanisms, Tsien has been invited to contribute two cover-story articles for Scientific American in the areas of neuroscience of memory enhancement and memory decoding.
 He has written chapters on learning and memory for several popular textbooks.

 Historiography

-According to the Song dynasty book, Tongzhi, the Qian surname (Tsien) descends from one of the legendary Five Emperors (Zhuanxu, mythological emperor of ancient China, Shang dynasty, Chinese: 商朝).
+According to the Song dynasty book, Tongzhi, the Qian surname (Tsien；钱) descends from one of the legendary Five Emperors (Zhuanxu, mythological emperor of ancient China, Shang dynasty, Chinese: 商朝).
 Emperor Zhuanxu (Chinese: trad. 顓頊, simp. 颛顼, pinyin Zhuānxū), also known as Gaoyang (t 高陽, s 高阳, p Gāoyáng) who was the grandson of the first Chinese Emperor known as Yellow Emperor, ruled the Yellow River valley, the origin of China, in the second millennium BC from 2514 BC – 2436 BC (Early Bronze Age).
-During the Five Dynasties and Ten Kingdoms period (907-960), King Qian Liu and his descendants ruled the independent kingdom of Wuyue in south-eastern China.
-Joe Tsien was born in 1962 in Wuxi and is the 42nd generation of Qian Liu descendants.
+During the Five Dynasties and Ten Kingdoms period (907-960), King Qian Liu and his descendants ruled the independent kingdom of Wuyue in south-eastern China, covering Shanghai, Jiangsu province, Zhejiang Province, and Fujian Province and regions.
+Joe Tsien was born in October 1962 in the city of Wuxi and is the 36th generation of King Qian Liu descendants.